RE-OPENING Process Continues…Our Priests enjoy seeing You at Mass!

 Sundays at 5:00 pm Downtown Church

-Please note that Bishop Malloy has continued to suspend the obligation to attend Sunday Mass and Holy Days of Obligation until further notice.
+Please note that Bishop Malloy has continued to suspend the obligation for the elderly and sick to attend Sunday Mass and Holy Days of Obligation until further notice.

 How Can You Sign Up to Participate in a Mass?